I have tried to learn to swim a few times, but I sink like a rock. I want to succeed this time, so any help would be greatly appreciated.

 The 'sinking like a rock' feeling is very common, even in beginners that can float.
 The trick is to relax, which I’m sure you have been told to do a few times before now, but relaxing in the water is easier said than done.

 Everything you need is covered in The Complete Beginners Guide To Swimming, including how to relax, float, and breathe.
-Click here or the download link at the bottom of this page.
+Click here for an instant preview or the download link at the bottom of this page.

 If you are even slightly anxious or nervous about swimming then your muscles will tense and your movements will be awkward and almost robotic.